25 Sample Personal Recommendation Letters (Tips & Examples)

 • Be polite and professional: The recommender should be polite and professional.
 The recommender should avoid aggressive language because a recipient will not respond well to it, resulting in a negative impact on the candidate’s application.

-The recommender can demonstrate professionalism by written the personal recommendation letter in the official business letter format.
-The recommender can also send the recommendation via email if he/she is on a tight deadline.
+The recommender can demonstrate professionalism by writing the letter in the official business letter format.
+The recommender can also send the recommendation via email if they are on a tight deadline.

-• Focus on relevant information: The information contained in the personal recommendation letter should be relevant.
+• Focus on relevant information: The information contained in it should be relevant.
 The recommender should not get carried away by unnecessary details that add no value to a candidate’s application.

-• Include the contact information: The recommender should include an offer to answer any question or provide further information about the applicant by providing his /her contact information; an email address and a phone number, that the recipient can use to reach him/her.
+• Include the contact information: The recommender should include an offer to answer any question or provide further information about the applicant by providing their contact information—an email address and a phone number—that the recipient can use to reach them.

-• Proofread and edit the recommendation letter: The recommender should ensure that he/she proofreads the letter to avoid seeming unprofessional if the recipient comes across grammatical errors.
+• Proofread and edit the recommendation letter: The recommender should ensure that they proofread the letter to avoid seeming unprofessional if the recipient comes across grammatical errors.

-Also a few quick tips for personal recommendation letter:
+Also, a few quick tips for this letter:

 • Keep it professional and make no mention of personal relationships